Gpriznar/FishingApp/README.md

 **Login**
 <img src="Images/Login.png"/>

 <p>The user is prompted to either login or register.
 Newly registered users are saved in the database and will then be able to login and access the other components.
-The state is destroyed when you navigate away from the page, logout or refresh the application.</p>
+The state is destroyed when you navigate away from the page, logout or refresh the application.
+Passwords are encrypted and securely stored in our database using Bcrypt.</p>

 **Add Fish**
 <img src="Images/Fish.png"/>